Above the Falls River Stewards — N & NE Minneapolis

 Ole Olson Park

 FMR also works with youth and neighborhood groups at James Rice Park, Bassett's Creek Park and other local parks.
 Thanks to our involved partners and funders we are actively growing the Above the Falls program and look forward to developing plans for further educational and hands-on restoration events at additional locations.

 Youth and group events

-So far in 2015, FMR partnered with local teachers and youth — including students at Edison High School and in the Northeast 4-H Club — to stencil storm drains in their community, organize cleanups and participate in local habitat restoration projects such as invasive species removals.
+FMR has partnered with local teachers and youth — including students at Edison High School and in the Northeast 4-H Club — to stencil storm drains in their community, organize cleanups and participate in local habitat restoration projects such as invasive species removals.
 We also had the privilege of cleaning up the riverfront with First Lutheran Church, Bottineau Neighborhood Organization and Symantec corporation.
 If you know of a local youth, church or scout group, or a summer or after-school program in need of an active and educational outing that serves the river, please let us know!